table of contents

 - -m, --module-path=PATH

 - Specify the search path for Theme-D modules.
 The path should be a list of directories separated with :'s.
-You can prefix the list with a colon in order to include the default Theme-D library path in the search path.
+You can prefix or suffix the list with a colon in order to include the default Theme-D library path in the search path.

 - -l, --message-level=LEVEL